CLB56/tips_and_tricks/vim.md

 : This is another definition of the second term.
 ~~~

+But the drawback is that to change the line, 2 blanck spaces are needed.

 # If you plan to use the built-in plugin manager (not recommended in 2020)

 - What is mandatory for plugin hosting is a folder /home/username/.vim/pack/